 UK Government Launches £8.5 Million Grants Program to Boost AI Safety Research

-The UK government recently unveiled a new grants program to support research into safeguarding society against risks posed by artificial intelligence (AI), such as deepfakes, misinformation, and cyberattacks.
-The program, led by the AI Safety Institute in partnership with the Engineering and Physical Sciences Research Council (EPSRC) and Innovate UK, is designed to enhance “systemic AI safety,” with £4 million available in the first phase.
+The UK government has launched a new grants program to support research that tackles risks from artificial intelligence (AI).
+The program focuses on threats such as deepfakes, misinformation, and cyberattacks.
+Led by the AI Safety Institute, in partnership with the Engineering and Physical Sciences Research Council (EPSRC) and Innovate UK, the initiative provides £4 million in its first phase.

 Need Help?